-The Thermal Sciences program emphasizes the understanding of various fundamental aspects of thermodynamics and heat transfer related to practical engineering problems, such as energy and materials processing and manufacturing.
+The Thermal Sciences and Fluid Mechanics program in the UCSB Mechanical Engineering department emphasizes the understanding of various fundamental aspects of thermodynamics and heat transfer related to practical engineering problems, such as energy and materials processing and manufacturing.

 In the area of material processing and manufacturing, ongoing work includes a study of the transport phenomena during rapid solidification.
 Fundamental studies of the heat transfer and friction characteristics of viscoelastic solutions are conducted.
 Some work also is directed toward measurement of thermo-mechanical properties of new materials.
 One ongoing project measures the direct-contact resistance at low temperature for different surfaces and materials.
 Another project measures the thermo-mechanical properties of electronic materials.
 Effective thermal and radiative properties of high-temperature fibrous composite materials are evaluated both numerically and experimentally.

 The Department's thermal sciences group is well-equipped to perform research and teaching.
 Facilities include a computerized installation for the study of turbulent convection of non-Newtonian fluids, a high-speed video system with macrographic capability for solidification and materials processing experiments, a holographic apparatus designed to measure thermo-mechanical properties at low temperature, and a high-temperature furnace for the measurement of high-temperature thermal properties.